Every qualified student with a disability has the right to:

 - Refuse requests for accommodation that have not been processed through the Disability Resource Center.

-TMCC the responsibility to:
+TMCC has the responsibility to:

 - Provide an accessible educational environment characterized by non-discrimination.